Crypt00o/Go-Out/README.md

 --
 This is Automative Script and Use Ettercap and Netdiscover to do it,s Job So Make sure You Had them Installed on your System
->`apt install ettercap-common && apt install nerdiscover` --
+>`apt install ettercap-common && apt install netdiscover`
+---
 The Job of this Script is Scanning then List and arrange targets and prepare them to do Mitm attack with arp-spoofing  remotely then drop Connection useing compiled filter with ettercapfilter language syntax
---
+---

 ## Installaion on Debian based linux (Debian-Ubuntu-Kali-Parrot)

 >` bash -c  "$(wget -O- https://raw.githubusercontent.com/Crypt00o/Go-Out/main/install.sh)" `
---
+---
 ## Tool Usage
 >`sudo ./goout <ip-range or ip> <gateway> <interface> `
 ---